 Mrs Deborah Meredith – Headteacher & Designated Child Protection Officer

-Mrs Caroline Crane, Miss Emma Brown and Mrs Lyn Malik - Deputy Designated Child Protection Officers
+Miss Emma Brown, Mrs Lyn Malik and Ms Caroline Sutherland – Deputy Designated Child Protection Officers

 Our first priority is of course your child’s welfare and school is required to take any reasonable action to ensure the safety of its pupils.
 However there may be occasions when we have reason to be concerned that a child may be subject to ill-treatment, neglect or other forms of abuse.
 We will ensure that our concerns about a child are discussed with his/her parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.
 In this case school is obliged to follow the Child Protection procedures established by the Derbyshire Area Safeguarding Committee and inform the Social Services of the concern.

-If you are worried about a child's safety please do not hesitate to contact Mrs Meredith or contact Call Derbyshire 01629 533190 straight away.
+If you are worried about a child’s safety please do not hesitate to contact Mrs Meredith or Mrs Snape, or contact Call Derbyshire 01629 533190 straight away.

 If you would like further information about keeping your child safe, the National Society for the Prevention of Cruelty to Children (NSPCC) has lots of advice and guidance.
 Please see the link below:

 If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the link below which will take you to the CEOP reporting website: